christofsteel/syng/README.md

 # Installation

+For a clean installation we recommend installing syng inside a virtualenv.

 ## Server

     pip install "syng[server] @ git+https://github.com/christofsteel/syng.git"

-This installs the server part (`syng-server`), if you want to self-host a syng server.
+This installs the server part (`syng server`), if you want to self-host a syng server.
 There is a publicly available syng instance at https://syng.rocks.

 ## Client

     pip install "syng[client] @ git+https://github.com/christofsteel/syng.git"

-This installs both the playback client (`syng-client`) and a configuration GUI (`syng-gui`).
+This installs both the playback client (`syng client`) and a configuration GUI (`syng gui`).

+**Note:** You need to have `mpv` installed on the playback client.